 This chat can move quickly at popular sessions, so you can take your time to get to know fellow writers by signing up for a free account on our Community.

 Yes!
 This Festival will be going on for over three months, so there’s plenty to enjoy throughout the Festival.
+If you become a member once the Festival has started, you’ll have access to previous events on replay in your members’ area.

 Will there be bursary places available for under-represented and low-income writers?